 Tourists love Munich.
 Legions of young expat tour guides are in a brutal battle for the tourist dollar.
-Here in the beer capital of Europe, tours start late — giving backpackers a chance to sober up.
+Here in the beer capital of Europe, tours start late in the morning — giving backpackers a chance to sober up.
 Feisty small walking- and biking-tour companies train guides who end up splitting off and freelancing — offering tours for free and just asking for tips at the end of the gig.

 Most of these tours start in the sunlit main square called Marienplatz ("Mary's Square"), which gives you a fine look at the glory of Munich.
 I love to take in the ornate facades of the gray, pointy Old Town Hall and the Neo-Gothic New Town Hall, with its beloved glockenspiel — only 100 years old — that re-creates a royal wedding from the 16th century.
 At outdoor cafés, people linger like the birds and breeze with which they share this square.